mhaack/mh-site/src/posts/2026-06-27-building-zettelbox-2-0-–-an-esphome-e-ink-display-upgrade.md

 Version 1 used 8 mm plywood for the front and 4 mm plywood for the rest.
 Everything was cut with a jigsaw and then filed down and sanded by hand.

 For Zettlebox 2.0, my friend Eric helped me out.
-He had a hobby CNC milling machine.
+He has a hobby CNC milling machine.
 Using this, we cut all the parts from 4 mm plywood.
 This is half the thickness, which only works because the cuts are precise.
 The parts just fit.
 There was no need for filing afterwards, and only a little sanding was required for post-processing.

 Eric also came up with the idea for the new curved front design.
 It's a perfectly mirrored curved line that would be hard to make manually.
 But with Eric's machine, it's just an extra 5-minute step in the cutter program.